tskit-dev/tskit/docs/python-api.rst

     array([ 0,  9, 33], dtype=uint32)

-Here we add two rows to a :class:`.NodeTable`, with different :ref:`metadata <sec_metadata_definition>`.
+Here we add two rows to a :class:`NodeTable`, with different :ref:`metadata <sec_metadata_definition>`.
 The first row contains a simple byte string, and the second contains a Python dictionary serialised using :mod:`pickle`.
 We then show several different (and seemingly incompatible!)